precice/precice.github.io/pages/docs/tooling/tooling-performance-analysis.md

 $ ls
 A
 B
-$ precice-events merge A B
+$ precice-profiling merge A B
-Searching A : found 1 files in A/precice-events
+Searching A : found 1 files in A/precice-profiling
-Searching B : found 1 files in B/precice-events
+Searching B : found 1 files in B/precice-profiling
 Found 2 unique event files
 Found a single run for participant B
 Found a single run for participant A